drupal-entity-training/event/index.md

     _Field definitions_ are objects that hold metadata about a field.
 They are created by passing the field type ID into the static `create` method.
-    Unfortunately there is no list of IDs of available field types, but [Drupal API: List of classes annotated with FieldType][api-field-types] lists all field type classes in core.
+    There is no list of IDs of available field types, but [Drupal API: List of classes annotated with FieldType][api-field-types] lists all field type classes in core.
 The ID of a given field type can be found in its class documentation or by inspecting the `@FieldType`